 EDS 490.
 Student Teaching in Special Education.
-Variable credit, fall and spring

-All students will formally apply for student teaching during the semester prior to that experience.
-At this time, a complete review of student records will take place (See EDU 490/494 for details).
-All student teachers will be placed in special education classrooms of accredited Nebraska schools for a minimum of sixteen weeks [14 semester-hours] (Ten weeks [7 semester-hours] when combined with another endorsement).
+Variable credit, fall and spring classrooms of accredited Nebraska schools for a minimum of sixteen weeks [14 semester-hours] (Ten weeks [7 semester-hours] when combined with another endorsement).
 Student teaching will provide both elementary and secondary experience.
 Detailed information on the student teaching experience may be found in the York University Student Teaching Handbook.
-Co-/Pererquisite: EDU 491.
+Co-/Prerequisite: EDU 491.